Everything you need to know about planning an engagement session

 All about the movement

 Wearing something that you can easily walk and move around in is important as a lot of my prompts and poses involve movement and interaction.
-Generally for engagement sessions, I recommend at least two outfits, one casual and one formal/semi-formal, or two of one or the other if that suits your style more.
+Generally, for engagement sessions, I recommend at least two outfits, one casual and one formal/semi-formal, or two of one or the other if that suits your style more.
 This allows for plenty of variety during your session with a couple of different looks.
 Layering up is super helpful if the weather is conducive because you can also have sweaters and scarves that you can add or remove to create a different look within the same outfit.

 Colors, colors, colors

-Coordinate, but don’t match.
+Coordination is key and usually a much more complimenting look than completely matching.
+Granted, I’m a sucker for matching pajamas or underwear or cute cheesy shirts if that’s something you dig as well haha!
 Usually picking a couple of colors that work together is a good start, then you can both choose pieces that incorporate them but also choose different patterns and styles that coordinate.
 Don’t be afraid of bold patterns if that is your style!
 Also, don’t feel like you have to dress a specific way for your session, being comfortable is key!

 Feet are important too